valladao/cv/README.md

 3. Implemented new metafield-driven content structure.
 4. Rolled out performance and accessibility enhancements for launch.

-#### Checkout Extensibility Project (2023–2024)

-1. Developed delivery customization for shipping logic.
-2. Integrated dynamic content blocks and cart metadata.
-3. Ensured compatibility across express and mobile checkout flows.
-4. Deployed without reliance on `checkout.liquid`, following Shopify best practices.

-#### Hydrogen Storefront Setup (Mar 2023 – Nov 2023)
+#### Hydrogen Storefront Setup (Jan 2023 – Mar 2023)

-1. Set up project structure with Tailwind CSS and Vitamin Design System.
-2. Connected to Storefront API and built shared components.
-3. Configured deployment via Oxygen CLI and GitHub workflows.
-4. Delivered design system integration before project was frozen.
+Initiated the Hydrogen v2 storefront project by structuring the codebase with Tailwind CSS, Headless UI, and Decathlon’s Vitamin Design System.
+I configured the deployment pipeline using Oxygen CLI and implemented initial design system integration.
+Although the project was frozen due to strategic changes, a few storefront sections were developed and validated before the freeze.

+#### Additional contributions

+1. Implemented delivery customization using Shopify Functions, tailored for Shopify Plus checkout.
+2. Project changing/updating Decathlon visual identity system (VIS), per the opportunity of the Paris Olympic games.
+3. Participation in BairesDev as Mentor in additional projects: Pendulum Life, etc, etc

 ---